 Sometimes collectors will collect the oddest things.
 For example, I have a fairly good sized collection of View Master reels, which I started collecting many moons ago.
-These include scenery, cartoons, and of course, the Fairy Tale collection.
-I also have some old coins going back to the early 1900’s, as well as stamps, my old Barbie and Dawn dolls, and then a collection of Princess Diana books and a large Lady Di doll.
+These include scenery from around the world, cartoons, and of course, the Fairy Tale collection.
+I also have been collecting some old coins going back to the early 1900’s.
+And then there are my stamps, my old Barbie and Dawn dolls, and then a collection of Princess Diana books and a large Lady Di doll.
 The list probably goes on and on.
 Collecting has become a hobby and a habit.
 I will say a good one!

 I also have my farm memorabilia (see collectibles page), newer Blue Willow collection and Ironstone collections, as well as more enamelware and kitchenware.
 As you can see, I definitely enjoy collecting collectibles for fun.
 Check out my Blog displays on those, such as:

 My Latest Blue and White (Blue Willow) Display! (snippet below)

 If you like thrifting, you might want to subscribe to my YouTube Channel where I show my displays and talk about my thrifting adventures!
 Here is a sample:

 When you get more serious about collecting and thrifting for pleasure, sometimes its good to buy an authoritative book on the subject.
 I do enjoy looking at country collectible guides, antique valuation books, etc. There are so many collecting hobbies to choose from.
 Here are a few guides available on Amazon that you might find useful to decide on what you want to collect.
 I have a few antique collecting books as well as display books, from the authority herself, Martha 🙂